-Table 6-6 Attitude Ball Details No. Description Description 1 Estimated Remaining Flight Time of the Aircraft Displays the current remaining battery level and estimated remaining flight time of the aircraft.
+No. Description Description 1 Estimated Remaining Flight Time of the Aircraft Displays the current remaining battery level and estimated remaining flight time of the aircraft.
 2 MSL Altitude Refers to the current altitude of the aircraft relative to the mean sea level (MSL).

-3 Aircraft Position Displays the current position of the aircraft, which can help you observe the approximate position between the aircraft and the remote controller. aircraft is no longer visible in the line of sight, the a Displays the current nose orientation of the aircraft.
+3 Aircraft Position Displays the current position of the aircraft, which can help you observe the approximate position between the aircraft and the remote controller.
+4 Aircraft Heading Displays the current nose orientation of the aircraft.
 If the aircraft is no longer visible in the line of sight, the aircraft can be controlled to return to the home point based on the position and heading of the aircraft.
 5 Gimbal Direction Displays the current gimbal orientation of the aircraft.
-6 Vertical Altitude Refers to the current vertical altitude of the aircraft relative to the take-off point.
-7 7 Vertical Speed Refers to the current vertical flight speed of the aircraft. ^ Displays the current position of the remote controller, which can help you observe the approximate position between the aircraft and the remote controller.
+6 Vertical Altitude Vertical Altitude Refers to the current vertical altitude of the aircraft relative to the take-off point.
+7 Vertical Speed Refers to the current vertical flight speed of the aircraft.
+8 Remote Controller Location Displays the current position of the remote controller, which controller help you observe the approximate position between the aircrand the remote controller.
 9 Home Point Refers to the set home point of the aircraft.
-10 Horizontal Distance Refers to the current horizontal distance from the aircraft to the take-off point.
-11 12 11 Horizontal Speed Refers to the current horizontal flight speed of the aircraft.
-Aircraft Battery Displays the real-time remaining battery level of the aircraft in the dynamic circular battery bar.
+10 Horizontal Refers to the current horizontal distance from the aircraft to the Distance take-off point.
+11 Horizontal Speed Horizontal Speed Refers to the current horizontal flight speed of the aircraft.
+12 Aircraft Battery Displays the real-time remaining battery level of the aircraft is the dynamic circular battery bar.